The Himalayan Express

 Is the water safe to drink en-route and what is the general standard of hygiene?

 We err on the side of caution on all of our tours and advise travellers to drink only bottled water.
-This is easy to obtain everywhere and indeed Travel Directors supply all water in Tibet.
+This is easy to obtain everywhere.
 The standard of hygiene is surprisingly high along the entire route.

 Is it possible to have a shower on the train?